atrodo/teaching_robots_drumming/_posts/2019-07-06-sqlite-current_time-etc.md

 ---
-layout: default
+layout: post
+title: "SQLite CURRENT_TIME and Other Code House Keeping"
-title:  "Softer to Machine"
+alt_title:  "Softer to Machine"
 song: "Softer to Me by Relient K"
 ---